 The Microservice architectures allow you to divide the application into separate independent services, where each of them are managed by different groups in the software development agency.
 This way, the responsibility gets divided and the application is developed and deployed at a much faster rate.

 Q. Does moving from a monolith to a Microservice architecture help with resilience?

 Yes.
 Since microservices enable developers to handle multiple parts of the project at the same time in a streamlined manner, it becomes much easier to identify issues and solve them within time.
 Something that is next to impossible in case of Monolithic architecture where it is impossible to add new technologies or change the process, mid project.

-Q. What is the difference between Microservices vs Monolithic approach?
+Q. What is the difference between monolith vs microservices approach?

-The difference in microservices and monolithic architecture is the difference of approaches.
+The difference in monolith vs microservices architecture is the difference of approaches.
 While in case of Monolithic architecture, there is a single build system, Microservices come with multiple build systems, which makes development and deployment of an application faster.